pydelhi/talks/guidelines/reviewing.md

 **Keeping labels current.** Labels are only useful if they reflect reality.
 When a proposal moves to a new stage, please update its labels promptly.
 A proposal sitting under "review in progress" for three weeks when no one is actively reviewing it is more confusing than having no label at all.

+**Topic labels.** Alongside the `domain` field in the proposal form, we also tag proposals with more granular topic labels, for example `topic: generative AI - RAG`, `topic: agentic AI`, `topic: blockchain`, `topic: web development`, and so on.
+These exist for both purposes: to make sorting easier, and to help with the question raised in [§2, Holding oversubscribed topics to a higher standard](#holding-oversubscribed-topics-to-a-higher-standard), as to what counts as an "oversubscribed" topic over time, and a new reviewer cannot be expected to know this from first principles.
+If you are unsure whether a proposal's topic has come up a lot recently, you can filter open and recently closed issues by its topic label(s) to get a feel for the current landscape before applying that standard.
+The set of topic labels is expected to grow and split over time as fields mature, so feel free to propose new ones, or split an existing one, when it becomes too broad to be useful.

 ---

 ## Guidelines for reviewing proposals